ruiyichee/SUTD-App-Store/MATERIALDESIGN.md

 # Material Design
 ## Introduction
-Material Design is a design language developed by Google, and its goal is nicely captured by the following statement from <https://material.io/guidelines/#introduction-goals>
+Material Design is a design language developed by Google, and its goal is nicely captured by the following statement from [their website](https://material.io/guidelines/#introduction-goals)

 > Develop a single underlying system that allows for a unified experience across platforms and device sizes.

 Material Design can be thought of as an alternative to Bootstrap.
 Many platforms now offer UI components that follows Material Design.
 Angular 2 is one of them.
 (Not to be confused with AngularJS)

 The Angular 2 Material Design is a UI Component framework and a reference implementation of the Google's Material Design Specification, consisting of a wide variety of reusable, well-tested and accessible UI components that can be used in Angular 2.
-A quickstart on using Angular 2 Material Design components can be found on <https://material.angular.io/guide/getting-started>.
+A quickstart on using Angular 2 Material Design components can be found [here](https://material.angular.io/guide/getting-started).
 It must be used on an Angular 2 project (duh)

 ## Great User Experience
 Material Design is able to deliver a consistent and pleasant user experience to all who is interacting with the web app.
 There are 3 main features described by Material Design that make their design stand out from others: